 “I was alone….
 A sinister darkness surrounded me….
 Looked across to my friend the sea bass.
 He, too, had disappeared.
 An oppressive silence, a stifling solitude was all around me.
 This miraculous colorful garden of coral had all at once become an ominous setting….
 I shivered, and the thought shot through my mind: What if a shark were to come now?
 The thought had hardly registered when my heart really did stop beating.
 Behind the strange coral reef, about fifteen yards from me, a large animal was stirring.
 Holding my breath, I stared in its direction….
 For all its bulk it was lithe, gliding out from behind the coral reefs, sliding across a gully and disappearing again behind an outcropping of coral.
 It was a shark!”

-Intuition, on the hither side of language, inscribes the world just as da Vinci, Van Gogh and Duchamp painted space, time and movement respectively.
+Intuition, on the hither side of language, inscribes the world just as da Vinci, Van Gogh, and Duchamp painted space, time and movement respectively.
 Of course, the diver’s living present has, potentially, multiple styles.
 The physical world may be measured, but one’s sight is tied inexorably to one’s the synesthetic intentionality.
-The story about the shark depicts mood–an image, a palpable sense of presence, and an absence.
+The story about the shark depicts mood–an image, a palpable sense of presence, and an absence–shared by women and men alike.
 It is this experience of constant deformations, perspectives, and depths that Merleau-Ponty calls the living present.

 The sense that something is amiss is often brought about by not “by the thing itself,” but by the “things.”
 I mean simply that we live in a world of pluralites—Lotte’s experience is not initially about the shark, but the sudden absence of the fish.
 This is akin to walking in the woods at night.
 You notice that the crickets and peeper frogs have silenced.
 You sense something is amiss.
 You sense a presence.
 Hair stands up on the back of your neck, but nothing, rather than something, appears (unless we want to go “zen,” and note that nothing is a kind of something).
-I’ve had this experience in cities as well; I sense when it’s time to move on.
-The sounds of the crickets and frogs, voices, and bodies, within the totality of the living present, appear as signs; we can “read” the world.
+I’ve had this experience in cities as well; I sense when it’s time to move on, or what street I shouldn’t walk down.
+But sounds of the crickets and frogs, voices, and bodies, within the totality of the living present, appear as signs; we can “read” the world.

 Material signifiers as objective, transcendent, things, signify in their absence (the fish leave) as well as presence (a shark appears); signification is ambiguous, changeable and perspectival appearance.
 We don’t know for certain what is lurking, but communication is an aspect of embodiment, intelligent even without the symbolic world of literacy.
 Some consider this experience as a product of “mind,” the fight or flight response.
 For others, it’s the reptilian brain.
 For communication, this is precisely why we’re not talking about senders and receivers, or messages, or information anymore.
 All of these ideas have their merit.
 But most simply explained, vital communication is an experience of embodiment: from and structures (i.e., things like fish or ‘no fish’) of immanence and transcendence adumbrate a transcendental awareness.
 Embodied communication rises through archaic, genetic depths, through cultural, mythos, and rationality (or, perhaps, irrationality).